openssl/openssl/INSTALL.md

     [ enable-xxxx | no-xxxx ]

 Whether a feature is enabled or disabled by default, depends on the feature.
-In the following list, always the non-default variant is documented: if feature `xxxx` is disabled by default then `enable-xxxx` is documented and if feature `xxxx` is enabled by default then `no-xxxx` is documented.
+In the following list, always the nondefault variant is documented: if feature `xxxx` is disabled by default then `enable-xxxx` is documented and if feature `xxxx` is enabled by default then `no-xxxx` is documented.